Print

 Instructions

-2. Place a large cast iron skillet or other heavy pan on the stovetop over medium high heat.
+2. Place a large cast iron skillet or other heavy pan on the stovetop over medium-high heat

 3. While the skillet is heating, prepare the pork rub.
 In a small bowl, combine the garlic powder, onion powder, rosemary, paprika, thyme, salt, and pepper.
 Mix well, then rub all over the pork.

-4. Add the oil to the hot skillet and swirl to coat.
-When the oil is hot, place the pork in the skillet and sear for about 2 minutes on each side.
+5. When the oil is hot, place the pork in the skillet and sear for about 2 minutes on each side.

-6. Deglaze the skillet by adding the broth, wine, and minced garlic to the hot skillet.
-Scrape the bits off of the bottom of the pan and bring the liquid to a boil.
-Reduce the heat and simmer the liquid for 2 minutes to allow the flavors to combine.
-Stir in the mustard.
-Pour the liquid over the pork in the slow cooker.
+7. Add the broth, wine, and minced garlic to the hot skillet to deglaze it.
+Scrape the bits off the bottom of the pan and bring the liquid to a boil.

 1. To make the gravy, transfer about 1 ½ cups of the liquid from the slow cooker to a small saucepan.

 2. In a small dish, stir together 1 tablespoon of water with 1 ½ tablespoons of cornstarch until a smooth slurry forms.
-Slowly add the slurry to the liquid in the saucepan.
-Bring to a boil over medium-high heat.
-Reduce the heat to maintain a simmer.
-Whisk continuously until thickened, about 2-3 minutes.

-3. Remove from heat and season with salt and pepper to taste.
+5. Remove from heat and season with salt and pepper to taste.
 Serve gravy over the pork and vegetables.

 Notes

-This slow cooker pork roast recipe makes 24 ounces of cooked pork, 7 cups of cooked veggies, and 1 ½ cups of gravy.
+• This slow cooker pork roast recipe makes 24 ounces of cooked pork, 7 cups of cooked veggies, and 1 ½ cups of gravy.
 That’s typically enough to serve 6 to 7 people, or a smaller number of people with leftovers.

 Nutrition Information